petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/using-system-objects-with-custom-objects/restricting-access-to-object-data-by-account.md

 !!! important
    - You can only configure account restriction for draft objects.
 After [publishing](../creating-objects.md#publishing-object-drafts), these settings cannot be changed.
    - For Liferay DXP 2024.Q1+/Liferay Portal 7.4 GA112+, the entries of account restricted objects appear in search results if the search user has the `Accounts > Account Entry: View` permission in an account- or regular-scoped role.
+See [Searching for Content](../../../../using-search/getting-started/searching-for-content.md#searching-for-liferay-objects) for details.

 To set up account restriction,